h-brenne/rotare_thrust_vectoring/README.md

 to download the latest stable version from the [release page][rotare-releases].

 _Note_: Rotare uses dependencies which are not directly hosted in this repository.
-Do not just downloading Rotare's repo this will not be enough!
+Simply downloading Rotare's repo will therefore not be enough!

-A special archive is available for each release in the the release page under the name `COMPLETE CODE`.
+A special archive is available for each release in the release page under the name `COMPLETE CODE`.
 This archive contains all the dependencies needed for the proper use of Rotare.
 Always download this one and not the automatically generated _source code_ archives.

 ## Documentation

-Rotare comes with a [very detailed documentation][rotare-doc].
-The documentation is made of two parts:
+Rotare comes with a detailed documentation (**LINK TO COME**).
+This documentation is made of two parts:

 1. The user manual
 2. The technical documentation